ray-project/ray/doc/source/serve/advanced-guides/inplace-updates.md

 ## Code Updates

-Changing the following values in a config is considered a code update, and the deployment replicas will be restarted:
+Changing the following values in a deployment's config is considered a code update, and the deployment replicas will be restarted.
-- `ray_actor_options` (per deployment)
+- `ray_actor_options`
+- `placement_group_bundles`
+- `placement_group_strategy`

+Changing the following application-level config values is also considered a code update, and all deployments in the application will be restarted.
-- `import_path` (per application, so all deployments will be restarted)
+- `import_path`
-- `runtime_env` (per application, so all deployments will be restarted)
+- `runtime_env`

 Note that the following modifications are all considered "changes", and will trigger tear down of replicas:
 * changing an existing setting